nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221012083444/README.md

 # building out structure, organization, and architecture quickly

 - concept of `building out structure, organization, and architecture quickly`
+- how graph browser lets you build nodes fast

 ```
 ```